MicrosoftDocs/win32/desktop-src/VSS/requestor-role-in-vss-incremental-and-differential-backups.md

 ---
-Description: 'To support an incremental or differential backup operation, a requester must do the following:' ms.assetid: 'a77700e3-8217-460e-bec9-1041d03eec41'
+Description: To support an incremental or differential backup operation, a requester must do the following ms.assetid: a77700e3-8217-460e-bec9-1041d03eec41
-title: Requester Role in VSS Incremental and Differential Backups
+title: Requester Role in VSS Incremental and Differential Backups ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Requester Role in VSS Incremental and Differential Backups

 To support an [*incremental*](vssgloss-i.md#base-vssgloss-incremental-backup-operations) or [*differential*](vssgloss-d.md#base-vssgloss-differential-backup-operations) backup operation, a requester must do the following:

-1. Determine what degree of writer support is available (using [**IVssBackupComponents::GetWriterMetadata**](ivssbackupcomponents-getwritermetadata.md) to get access to information in Writer Metadata Documents)—in particular, determine which backup schema are supported ([**VSS\_BACKUP\_SCHEMA**](vss-backup-schema.md)).
+1. Determine what degree of writer support is available (using [**IVssBackupComponents::GetWriterMetadata**](/windows/win32/VsBackup/nf-vsbackup-ivssbackupcomponents-getwritermetadata?branch=master) to get access to information in Writer Metadata Documents)—in particular, determine which backup schema are supported ([**VSS\_BACKUP\_SCHEMA**](/windows/win32/Vss/ne-vss-_vss_backup_schema?branch=master)).
 2. Set an appropriate backup state.
 3. Obtain file and file set level specifications for an incremental or differential backup.
 4. Perform the backup.